 - Using too many hair products

-- Not having enough MUFAs (monounsaturated fatty acids) in your diet (like nuts, olives, avacados)
+- Not having enough MUFAs (monounsaturated fatty acids) in your diet (like nuts, olives, avocados)

-- Not having enough vitamin B in your died (oatmeal, bananas, eggs, rice)
+- Not having enough vitamin B in your diet (oatmeal, bananas, eggs, rice)

 - Too much stress